awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 The leader node IP address is at the end of the ANSWER SECTION in the results, as shown following:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/dig_IP_address.png)

+## Pausing and Resuming Clusters<a name="rs-mgmt-pause-resume-cluster"></a>

+If you have a cluster that only needs to be available at specific times, you can pause the cluster and later resume it\.
+While the cluster is paused, on\-demand billing is suspended\.
+Only the cluster's storage incurs charges\.
+For more information about pricing, see the [Amazon Redshift pricing page](https://aws.amazon.com/redshift/pricing/)\.

+When you pause a cluster, Amazon Redshift creates a snapshot, begins terminating queries, and puts the cluster in a pausing state\.
+If you delete a paused cluster without requesting a final snapshot, then you can't restore the cluster\.
+You can't cancel or roll back a pause or resume operation after it's initiated\.

+You can pause and resume a cluster on the new Amazon Redshift console \(not the original console\), with the AWS CLI, or with Amazon Redshift API operations\.

+You can schedule actions to pause and resume a cluster\.
+When you use the new Amazon Redshift console to create a recurring schedule to pause and resume, then two scheduled actions are created for the date range that you choose\.
+The scheduled action names are suffixed with `-pause` and `-resume`\.
+The total length of the name must fit within the maximum size of a scheduled action name\.

+You can't pause the following types of clusters:
++ EC2\-Classic clusters\.
++ Clusters that are not active, for example a cluster that is currently modifying\.
++ Hardware security module \(HSM\) clusters\.
++ Clusters that have automated snapshots disabled\.

+When deciding to pause a cluster, consider the following:
++ Connections or queries to the cluster aren't available\.
++ You can't see query monitoring information of a paused cluster on the Amazon Redshift console\.
++ You can't modify a paused cluster\.
+Any scheduled actions on the cluster aren't done\.
+These include creating snapshots, resizing clusters, and cluster maintenance operations\.
++ Hardware metrics aren't created\.
+Update your CloudWatch alarms if you have alarms set on missing metrics\.
++ You can't copy the latest automated snapshots of a paused cluster to manual snapshots\.
++ While a cluster is pausing it can't be resumed until the pause operation is complete\.
++ When you pause a cluster, billing is suspended\.
+However, the pause operation typically completes within 15 minutes, depending upon the size of the cluster\.
++  Audit logs are archived and not restored on resume\.

+When you resume a cluster, consider the following:
++ The cluster version of the resumed cluster is updated to the maintenance version based on the maintenance window of the cluster\.
++ If you delete the subnet associated with a paused cluster, you might have an incompatible network\.
+In this case, restore your cluster from the latest snapshot\.
++ If you delete an Elastic IP address while the cluster is paused, then a new Elastic IP address is requested\.
++ If Amazon Redshift can't resume the cluster with its previous elastic network interface, then Amazon Redshift tries to allocate a new one\.
++ When you resume a cluster, your node IP addresses might change\.
+You might need to update your VPC settings to support these new IP addresses for features like COPY from Secure Shell \(SSH\) or COPY from Amazon EMR\.
++ If you try to resume a cluster that isn't paused, the resume operation returns an error\.
+If the resume operation is part of a scheduled action, modify or delete the scheduled action to prevent future errors\.
++ Depending upon the size of the cluster, it can take several minutes to resume a cluster before queries can be processed\.
+In addition, query performance can be impacted for some period of time while the cluster is being re\-hydrated after resume completes\.

 ## Renaming Clusters<a name="rs-mgmt-rename-cluster"></a>